contensis/docs-management-dotnet/getting-started.md

+---description: This guide will take you through creating a content type and importing entries using the .NET Management API.---
 # Getting started

 This guide will take you through creating a content type and importing entries using the .NET Management API.
 Throughout the documentation we use examples based on movies.